gardeniaestevam/teeth-and-dental-implants-detection-code/README.md

 ## Dataset

-The database used in this work is available in this repository.
+Database used in this work is available in this repository.

 ## Cite us